blackbullswap/tokenList/README.md

-# Pangolin Token Assets
+# Blackbullswap Token Assets

-This repository is a comprehensive collection of token assets for pooled tokens on Pangolin.
+This repository is a comprehensive collection of token assets for pooled tokens on Blackbullswap.

 Such a large collection can be maintained only through a community effort, so _feel free to add your token_.